heartcombo/has_scope/README.md

 ## Block usage

-`has_scope` also accepts a block.
-The controller, current scope and value are yielded to the block so the user can apply the scope on its own.
-This is useful in case we need to manipulate the given value:
+`has_scope` also accepts a block in case we need to manipulate the given value and/or call the scope in some custom way.
+Usually three arguments are passed to the block:
+- The instance of the controller or object where it's included
+- The current scope chain
+- The value of the scope to apply

+> 💡 We suggest you name the first argument depending on how you're using _HasScope_.
+If it's the controller, use the word "controller".
+If it's a query object for example, use "query", or something meaningful for that context.
+In the following examples, we'll use controller for simplicity.

 ```ruby
 has_scope :category do |controller, scope, value|